Avisiingh/ml-ds-learning-log/README.md

-# ml-ds-learning-log
-My journey of learning Data Science and Machine Learning, documenting my notes, projects, and progress.
+Hi there!
+This is my personal learning journal where I document everything I study about Data Science and Machine Learning.
+I'm keeping track of my notes, projects, and useful resources to stay organized and measure my progress.

+### What’s in this repo?
+- A step-by-step learning roadmap
+- Notes on Python, Math, Statistics, and ML
+- Hands-on projects with real data
+- Useful books, courses, and videos
+- My daily and weekly learning updates

+### Why I created this
+When I started learning Data Science, I wanted a way to track my progress and stay consistent.
+This repository helps me stay organized, see my growth over time, and keep improving.